Stink-Po/boxoffice_api/Readme.md

 ### Usage

-Here's how you can use this package to retrieve box office information: if You want to have more information from Movies you can get free API key From "https://www.omdbapi.com/" free account have 1000 daily requests
+Here's how you can use this package to retrieve box office information: if You want to have more information from Movies, you can get free API key From "https://www.omdbapi.com/" free account have 1000 daily requests

     from boxoffice_api import BoxOffice